 Organizations are at the top of ZoomShift’s structure.
 Team members, positions, locations, etc. all live within an organization.
 You can think of an organization as a group of people that share these elements.
 If you belong to multiple organizations you can jump between them when logged into ZoomShift.

-Most importantly, organizations are completely separate of each other.
+Most importantly, organizations are completely separate from each other.
 This means that the data within one organization (shifts, timesheets, preferences, etc.) is not visible from other organizations.

 What are locations?